- Position: Professor and Associate Dean for Undergraduate Studies, School of Humanities and Social Sciences

-Jillian Campana is a professor of theater at The American University in Cairo and a professor of integrated arts education at the University of Montana.
-She studied acting at California Institute of the Arts (Cal Arts), performance studies at New York University’s Tisch School of the Arts and has earned an interdisciplinary PhD in theater and the social sciences.
-Her research and creative work look at drama and theater as tools to build community and identity.
-She has developed several applied theater projects across the world including programs for persons living with brain injuries (Swedish institute Framnäs Folkhögskola) and victims of sexual trafficking (Mumbai University and International Justice Project in India).
-She has written numerous plays and her work has been honored at the John F. Kennedy Center.
+Jillian Campana is a tenured full professor of theater at The American University in Cairo (AUC) where she also serves as the associate dean of the School of Humanities and Social Sciences (HUSS).
+Her research and creative work look at drama and theater as tools to build community, equality, and identity.
+She has developed several applied theater projects across the world, including programs for persons living with brain injuries (Swedish institute Framnäs Folkhögskola), victims of sexual trafficking (Stairway in the Philippines and International Justice Project in India) and Climate Change (COP27, Sharm El Sheikh).
+She has written numerous plays and published articles and book chapters in Arab Stages, The Handbook for Social Work with Groups, Scene and Triquarterly among other publications.
+Her work has been honored by the American College Theatre Festival at the John F. Kennedy Center, The Times Higher Education, the PBS independent Lens Awards and the European Social Fund.

 - Theater for Social Justice